 6. Improves bowel movements

 Fiber is a key component in a healthy digestive system.
-The fact that it moves through the gut undigested means it adds bulk in stools which prevent constipation and aid regularity.
+The fact that it moves through the gut undigested means it adds bulk to stools which prevent constipation and aid regularity.

 In one review, increasing dietary intake improved stool frequency and consistency and relieved painful defecation in individuals with constipation.